Djok0/Phonebook/README.md

   - editContact(Contact contact)

   - class Phonebook
-    - String personalNumber
+    - String personalPhoneNumber
-    - String workNumber
+    - String workPhoneNumber
     - getRecord(String number) - overriding - list all of the information for a specific contact

   - class AddressBook